-- A short article, also known as a column, is typically 800-1,300 words and accompanied by one diagram or image.
+- A short article, also known as a guest column, is typically 1,000-1,500 words depending on the department and accompanied by one diagram or image.

 If you cannot provide all the required images, the editors and ACM will seek stock images for the article.
 Hence, we encourage you to provide all the required images to have the most control over how your article will look in print.
 Do not embed images in the document.
 Send them separately, but clearly call out in the article each figure ("See Figure 1."), and provide captions.
 Code samples should be in a teletype font such as Courier and formatted correctly.

 In addition to features and columns, XRDS contains recurring departments, which are the following:

 - "Careers," presents readers with career perspectives that exist in computing

 - "Advice," offers tips and ideas to the CS students (both undergraduate and graduate) to navigate academia

 - "Hello World," a small introductory program related to the theme including explanation and source code

 - "Labz," a profile of an academic or industry laboratory